 3. Rank BHSEC Manhattan and/or BHSEC Queens on your Department of Education (DOE) High School Application.
 Remember, if you are applying to both BHSEC Manhattan and BHSEC Queens, you need to list them as two separate choices.
 The Program Code for the Manhattan campus is M51A, and the Program Code for the Queens campus is Q74B.
 Click here for more information on the DOE high school admission process.

 4. Students who demonstrate strong abilities in their grades and the assessment will be invited to an interview at BHSEC.
 Not all students will be asked to interview at BHSEC.
-We will contact all students by email if they are eligible for an interview.
+We will contact all students by email if they are eligible for an interview or not.
+All applicants will be notified.
 This is the final step in the BHSEC admission process.